eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	- Note that if it is important to include the endspoints of range, and the number of elements is known, use the `linspace` function instead.
+	- Note that the optional *increment* must be a non-zero number.
 	- See \cite[\S4.2, pp. 52-53]{Eaton2016a}.
 + character strings
 	- A character string is a "sequence of characters" enclosed